Extend Your Season With an Old Fashioned “Hotbed”

 Second layer: Spread fresh manure – llama, rabbit, goat, sheep or poultry – on top of the branches.
 Be sure to get the manure well into the branches to fill every available space between the branches.
 Spread the fresh manure at least 6 inches thick on top of the branches.
 Other kinds of manure tend to be messier to work with, so stick to the kinds of manure mentioned, for this project.

-Next layer: Spread wood chips, logs, roots, branches, straw, and other carboneous material another foot deep.
+Next layer: Spread wood chips, logs, roots, branches, straw, and other carbonaceous material another foot deep.

-Your bed is now about 3 feet deep.
+Your hotbed is now about 3 feet deep.

 Now press the whole bed down with your hands to be sure that every open space is filled and there are no empty gaps between the logs.
 Empty gaps are wasted space that will inhibit the bed from heating up, and sustaining that heat.